How to Care for Your Prosthetic

 - Under no conditions should you adjust or change your prosthesis yourself.
 The components have been carefully chosen, assembled, adjusted and secured according to the manufacturers’ exact specifications and should never be changed by anyone except a qualified practitioner.
 Please call us as soon as you notice a problem and we will be glad to adjust your prosthesis.

 - Do not wear your prosthesis to bed.
 Put it on when you get up in the morning and take it off before napping or retiring for the night.

 - Be prepared to change the amount and/or the ply of your prosthetic socks as the volume of your residual limb changes.
 This may occur once in a while, once a week or even a number of times in one day.
 You will need to add or subtract socks as your residual limb swells or contracts.

-- If the shuttle lock fails to release – DO NOT PANIC!
+- If the shuttle lock fails to release – do not panic!
 It may only have trapped a loose thread from your prosthetic sock, which can be worked out with a bit of patience and gentle pulling.
 If the button is hard to push, stand up and put your weight on the prosthesis.
 Push down hard and then sit down.
 Do not try to pull the insert out before pressing in the lock button.

 - Notify us immediately of any significant changes in weight and/or activity levels.

-- In the event of a hard fall, CONTACT US IMMEDIATELY to allow us to inspect your prosthetic for hidden damage and to prevent the possibility of further damage to the prosthetic and most important, injury to you.
+- In the event of a hard fall, CONTACT US IMMEDIATELY to allow us to inspect your prosthetic for hidden damage and to prevent the possibility of further damage to the prosthetic services and most important, injury to you.